To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Value: Full path to the location of your gswin32c.exe file (in your GhostScript installation directory – the default location is C:\Program Files\gs\gs8.54\bin\gswin32c.exe, but this may vary depending on where you installed it)

 Used to Photoshop, or just starting off with GIMP and having trouble?
 GIMP is an excellent, open source (free) alternative to Photoshop that is constantly getting better.
-However, it's not known as the most user-friendly alternative to Photoshop.
-There is a Windows version available now, which is making it a lot more accessible to the average designer (although most professional designers are on Mac's - which also has a GIMP version).
+However, it’s not known as the most user-friendly alternative to Photoshop.
+There is a Windows version available now, which is making it a lot more accessible to the average designer (although most professional designers are on Mac’s – which also has a GIMP version).
 GIMP was originally written for Linux.
-Check out our feature on How to Design Graphics with GIMP to get the most out of your design software.
+Visit the GIMP project homepage for details.